mnothman/TaskApi/README.md

 ----------------------------

-19. Setting up JWT token with logins
+19. Setting up JWT token with logins automatically instead of manually

 => first had to edit Login in AuthController to return JWT token as cookie instead of response body and storing in local storage -> which is not as safe